 That’s why we ask you to submit some of your information to receive a steel building quote from Armstrong Steel.
 That math that I spoke about earlier – the engineering and design process – is the most important part of a steel building purchase.
 Since those steel members are designed to carry a specific load, there is no way to give you an accurate price without knowing your unique needs and particulars.
 There really isn’t another way around it, unless you want to take your chances with a building that comes off an assembly line, and the only warranty you get is a pat on the back and a promise that the building will hold up in a weather event.
 A promise isn’t good enough.

 After you speak with a building expert, you’ll want to lock in your order.
 It’s one of the secrets to getting the best deal on your steel building.
 I recommend locking in your order as soon as possible.
-With steel prices constantly rising, you want to secure your order, even if you’re not building for months.
-The price of steel is constantly increasing, and is more volatile than concrete prices, labor rates or labor services.

 Your cost for accessories, like doors, windows, and insulation are usually NOT included in your steel building quote.
 If you choose to utilize the Direct Buy process, you’ll choose these add-ons directly from our project manager, or you can buy from a local company.
 Be sure to look at exactly what comes included on your quote.
 There will be a section on your quote which details EXACTLY what you’re getting.